Which city is cheaper, Venice or Barcelona?

 Barcelona is a destination that you simply have to visit at least once for nightlife.
 The city offers an amazing nightlife at a much more affordable price than many places in Europe.
 There are beach parties, boat parties, and bars that stay packed late into the night.
 The city also hosts many street fiestas and music festivals.

-Venice doesn't have the most active nightlife scene.
+Those looking for nightlife will find a few places to hang out in Venice.
 If you want to party, your best option is to head to the Lido area where you'll find night clubs and bars.
 A better alternative for enjoying your evening is to order a late night meal and a glass of wine at a local restaurant in Venice.

 Both Barcelona and Venice have historic old towns worth visiting.